CVEProject/cvelistV5/README.md

+> **Note**:  the upstream CVE REST Services is scheduled to be down for a scheduled update to CVE Schema 5.1 on May 8, 2024 between 2pm and 5pm EDT.
+This means that this repository will not be able to contact CVE REST Services during that time.
+The repository will remain available for normal git operations and zip downloads, however no new CVEs will be added or updated.
+Once the maintenance is complete, this list will resume it's normal update operations.

 # CVE List V5

 This repository is the official [CVE List](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossaryCVEList).
 It is a catalog of all [CVE Records](https://www.cve.org/ResourcesSupport/Glossary?activeTerm=glossaryRecord) identified by, or reported to, the [CVE Program](https://www.cve.org/).